amazingrando/blades-in-the-dark-srd-content/Blades-in-the-Dark-SRD.md

 **7** **Choose your vice.** Pick your preferred type of vice, detail it with a short description and indicate the name and location of your vice purveyor.

 **8** **Record your name, alias, and look.** Choose a name, an alias (if you use one), and jot down a few words to describe your look.
-Examples are provided on the preceding page.
+Examples are provided in the preceding sections.

 ## Loadout